Improved generalization bounds for binary linear classification via isoperimetry: Introduction

 \subsection{Paper organization}

 Section \ref{sec:preliminaries} provides notation and definitions used in this paper.
 Section \ref{sec:functional} exhibits functional inequalities for distributions on $\R^{d}\times\{\pm1\}$, which are the main technical contributions of this study.
 Section \ref{sec:concentration} gives concentration inequalities for uniform generalization errors in binary linear classification problems.
 Section \ref{sec:appl} is for applications of our non-asymptotic results to asymptotic studies in two settings: a dimension-free regime and proportionally high-dimensional regime.
+Section \ref{sec:discussion} is devoted to discussions regarding the advantages and remaining problems of our study.
 Section \ref{sec:concluding} gives some concluding remarks and possible future directions of research.
 All the technical proofs are deferred to the Appendix.